RENEE ING AKANA

 I bought the house just because.

 If there is only one answer in the universe, it can be summed up in one word: because.

 Life in Los Angeles had its challenges at the time that I left and I miss it all of the time!
 I was illegally evicted and I came to upstate New York.
 I felt like an exile.
 I sued my former landlord for an illegal eviction and won, but it was a long process and an even longer story.
 I moved into the old house on Railroad Street.
 It was a an insane decision to make the move East in 2014.
 I lived at the ocean for forty-five years and I was road tripping every weekend through the mountains and the desert.
 I wasn't so sure that I made the right move.
 I was less certain that I could feel as adventurous or as creative in my new home because it was different.
 The house remained haunted with old memories and new concerns.

 My mother parked her spirit front and center.
-I remembered that once she had her cataract surgery, she was able to dump her rhinestone studded "coke bottle" eyeglasses and she was suddenly able to see without them.
+I remembered that once she had her cataract surgery, her life changed.
+She was able to dump her rhinestone studded "coke bottles" and she was able to see without them.
 She was fascinated with anything and everything that was on the ground.
 She found money, a diamond ring, a birthstone ring she gave to me and just about anything you can imagine.
-Whoever thinks to keep their eyes to the ground?
 One day, she opened up her wallet and proudly fanned the currency that she collected from down below.
 "Spend it," I said.
 "Oh no," she claimed.
 "It begets more of the same."
 There was something new that I saw in my mother.